jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 Instead of entering time-based events in absolute terms of the score, they are entered to relative to the position of the cue() object.
 For example, if the cumulative postion of the cue is 60 beats, entering an event at time 0 is actually 60, and a time of 4 would be 64.

 Realative instead of absolute.

+It is the assertion of this author that this feature, and this feature alone, makes transitioning to Python Score worthwhile.

 .. literalinclude:: ../../demo/pysco/evolving_amen_cue.csd
     :language: python